-The NHC is a schedule 3A public entity established in terms of the NHC Act of 1999 to preserve South African heritage as a priority for nation building and national identity.
+The NHC is a schedule 3A public entity established in terms of the NHC Act of 1999 to preserve South African heritage as a priority for nation-building and national identity.
 Over the medium term, the council plans to focus on increasing awareness about heritage; and developing, promoting and protecting South Africa's national heritage for current and future generations.
 A key initiative in this regard is developing the resistance and liberation heritage route and supporting the evaluation process of the United Nations Educational, Scientific and Cultural Organisation (UNESCO) to include the route as a world heritage site.

 The resistance and liberation heritage route project will place greater emphasis on the unsung heroes and heroines of the liberation struggle.
-Work on the route is expected to lead to expenditure of R30 million over the medium term.

 The NHC was expected to continue contributing to preserving South Africa's living heritage and creating awareness on tangible and intangible cultural heritage and practices by funding community heritage projects.
-R27 million is set aside over the next three years to fund 90 heritage projects after public calls for proposals.
-The annual funding application process is adjudicated by an independent panel.
-The council also plans to establish a national inventory office for endangered living heritage in 2023/24 at a projected cost of R5 million.